IndieCoderMM/tictactoe-mcts/README.md

 ## Algorithm

 MCTS uses random simulations and tree search to explore the search space.
 The algorithm collects data from results and guesses the best move.
 The algorithm has to be run multiple times to get the optimal guess.
 It's usually controlled by a **run time** or **depth** variable.
-The longer or the more loops it runs, it gives the best output.
+The longer or the more loops it runs, the better the output.

 The output is a probability distribution of actions.
 As in the case of **3x3** Tictactoe board, it would be like this: